Cephelo/backpacktf-notifier/README.md

 If you'd like, you can also change some additional configuration settings:
 - "CHECKING_INTERVAL_IN_SECONDS" is how often the bot will ping the backpack.tf classifieds API.
 I recommend keeping this value at 30 or higher.
+- "PING_USER" is a true/false option, and changes whether the bot will actually ping you with notifications, or just send a message.
+This is in case you want to set the channel's notification settings to "All Messages" and don't need the extra ping.
+True by default.
 - "DISCORD_PREFIX" will be the prefix for the commands you use in discord to control the bot.
-- "NEXT" is a true or false option, and changes whether the bot will link to the classic backpack.tf site, or the beta next.backpack.tf site.
+- "NEXT" is a true/false option, and changes whether the bot will link to the classic backpack.tf site (false), or the beta next.backpack.tf site (true).
+False by default.

 Once you're done, it is important you save the .env file.
 Do not change ANYTHING else besides those six settings, unless you know what you are doing.